Our impact / Impact report 2025

 Richard Heath(2003 Nuffield Scholar) CEO, Zero Net Emissions from Agriculture CRC

-Benefits for the agriculture sector
+Benefits for the agricultural sector

 Cultivating candidates for leadership roles